AMERICAN FEDERATION OF STATE, COUNTY AND MUNICIPAL EMPLOYEES (AFSCME) Revised 1/26

 22.6.
 RECALL FROM LAYOFF

 Definition of Qualified: For the purpose of Article 22, an employee is considered to be “qualified” if they have completed their probationary period and meet the minimum qualifications of the position or if they are able to be trained within a reasonable period of time.
-The employer shall use the “In-Training guidelines” to determine what a reasonable period of time shall be.
+The Employer shall use the guidelines in section 21.3 of this CBA to determine what a reasonable period of time shall be.

 A. Recall will be made as follows: